 Contact our claims experts today

-For more information about making a medication error claim, and medical negligence claims in general, please get in touch with us today.
+For more information about making medication error claims or prescription error claims, a NHS medical negligence claim, and medical negligence claims in general, please get in touch with us today.
 We want only the best outcome for you and your family and will work hard to help you receive the maximum compensation for the harm you received and to help you rebuild your health.

 £2 million compensation for negligent hospital treatment resulting in air embolism and stroke